XervoIO/cli/README.md

     Project Lizard Locator Environment Variables
     NODE_ENV = production

 To add a new variable, use the *env set* command.
 It takes two parameters, name and value.
-This command can also be used to change the value of a current variable.
+This command can also be used to change the value of an existing variable.

     $ modulus env set DB_AUTH 12345
     Welcome to Modulus